 Circular - is, wait for it..., a circle used to show progress.

-So now we know that it's a "circular indeterminate progress indicator" that is often wrongly referred to as a spinner in Android.
+So now we know that a spinner is actually a "circular indeterminate progress indicator" that is often wrongly referred to as a spinner in Android.
 Simple.

 But more importantly, we know it's best to think of an Android spinner as a dropdown.